Duncannon Street, WC2N

 Craig’s Court, SW1A Craig’s Court is an alleyway off Whitehall (Charing Cross)

 Cranbourn Street, WC2H Cranbourne Street was named after local landowner the Earl of Salisbury, Viscount Cranbourn (Cranbourne) after the town in Dorset.
-(Westminster)
+(Leicester Square)

 Craven Passage, WC2N Craven Passage is named after William Craven, 3rd Baron Craven, who owned the land when the street was built in the 1730s (Charing Cross)